-The Applicant's Engineer (TRC) performed an initial evaluation of several alternative alignments and methods to cross Otter Creek.
+The Applicant's engineer (TRC) performed an initial evaluation of several alternative alignments and methods to cross Otter Creek.
 A summary of the evaluations was presented in TRC's September 23, 2013 Memorandum to the Village Engineer in which the alignment under Otter Creek and through the property at 519 Alda Road was recommended.
-Within the referenced letter several reasons were cited as to why the South Barry Bridge alternative alignment was not the preferred recommended route.
-When it became evident that the easement would not be readily available, as described in the previous paragraph, further study was conducted leading to selection of the preferred alternative which resolved the issues cited in the referenced letter.
+Within the referenced letter, several reasons were cited as to why the South Barry Bridge alternative alignment was not the preferred recommended route.
+Originally, the Applicant was unable to confirm the bridge's ability to accommodate the force main pipe; however, the engineer has confirmed that the force main can be directly attached to bridge on either side without any issue relating to stability.
+Therefore, the revised FSEIS Proposed Action proposes attaching the force main to the existing bridge structure.
+This, along with two additional options for crossing Otter Creek are discussed in further detail in this FSEIS.